Return to Home

 The down side of this is that it requires the usual coding for maintaining state and the client must periodically poll the server if it needs to see some server event.

-The major advantage here is that the same business logic that is developed for a web site is also usable in Java/Swing applications thereby signigicantly reducing development time.
+The major advantage here is that the same business logic that is developed for a web site is also usable in Java/Swing applications thereby significantly reducing development time.
 Also critical business logic is run only on the server and only the data that a user would see on a secure web site is transferred over the Internet.
 This eliminates the potential threat of database injection.

-Note that while these approaches are similar to an ODBC or JDBC connection, they do not use SQL and, as such, are capable of efficiently using RMS features such as record overlays or overlapping fields.
+Note that while these first two approaches are similar to an ODBC or JDBC connection, they do not use SQL and, as such, are capable of efficiently using RMS features such as record overlays or overlapping fields.
 This allows objects that extend a base object to be stored in the same table or RMS file.
 This cannot be done with a relational database and the resulting overhead is evident when you look at the complexity of Hibernate or JPA.

-Both approaches also allow access to OpenVMS resources such as batch or print job submission and calling existing business logic without a major software rewrite.
+All three approaches also allow access to OpenVMS resources such as batch or print job submission and calling existing business logic without a major software rewrite.